prowler-cloud/prowler/README.md

 ```

 S3 URIs are also supported as allowlist file, e.g. `s3://bucket/prefix/allowlist_sample.txt`
+>Make sure that the used credentials have s3:GetObject permissions in the S3 path where the whitelist file is located.

 Whitelist option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format except for `json-asff`.